Faculty & Staff

 Dr. Dermody is the Director of the Clinical Addictions Research and Equity (CARE) Lab and Assistant Professor of Psychology at Toronto Metropolitan University.
 She is trained in the fields of clinical and health psychology, and her research specializes in addiction and social justice.
 She has received grants from the National Institutes of Health and Canadian Institute of Health Research.
 She is also a member of the Society for Research in Nicotine and Tobacco and Research Society on Alcoholism.

 Theo is a white, able-bodied, transmasculine, queer, and neurodivergent person.
 In 2022, he graduated from Toronto Metropolitan University with distinction, earning a BA in Psychology and a minor in both Disability Studies and Criminology.
-They are passionate about community connections and care, and their research interests are heavily centered around trans healthcare, gender minority stress, intersectionality, and community-based practices.
+In the fall of 2026, they will begin their MPH at the Dalla Lana School of Public Health at the University of Toronto.
+He is passionate about community care with research interests centered in trans healthcare, gender minority stress, intersectionality, and community-based practices.

 Dr. Courtice is a postdoctoral research associate working with the CARE Lab at Toronto Metropolitan University.
 She received her PhD in Experimental Psychology from the University of Ottawa in 2023, where she also worked as a Part-Time Professor.
 Broadly, Dr. Courtice’s research examines how people’s interpersonal experiences shape and are shaped by technology.
 Driven by her commitment to social justice, Dr. Courtice also conducts research that centres 2SLGBTQ+ experiences in various contexts.